tsgates/arch-wiki-markdown/wiki/Zsh.md

 > Prompts

 There is a quick and easy way to set up a colored prompt in Zsh.
-Make sure that prompt is set to autoload in your .zshrc.
+Make sure that prompt is set to autoload in .zshrc.
 This can be done by adding these lines to:

     ~/.zshrc